 For their latest fashion show scheme for Prada, AMO has gone “back to basics.”
 Envisioned for the fashion house’s 2017 Fall/Winter Collection, “Continuous Interior” borrows from domestic design, taking the form of a series of curving wooden partitions paired with ordinary materials and emblematic furniture pieces to create a stage that speaks to the importance of authenticity in the political climate of today.

-Transcending his architecture to a particular line of design, major firms in the textile industry have used the mystical language of Barragán.
+Transcending his architecture to a particular line of design, major names in the clothing industry have used the mystical language of Barragán.
 A language in which fashion manages to live a furtive beauty in geometry, color, texture, but especially a totally emotional search.

 Check out 10 labels whose collections have been partially inspired by Barragán's work and ideas .